spencersween/spencersween.github.io/_pages/about.md

 Outside of work, my interests are broad.
 In spring and summer, I am an avid tennis player and an enthusiastic, if traitorous, pickleballer.
 In winter, you can find me snowboarding at Mammoth Mountain or hoop-netting for lobster in Long Beach.
 And if you share an appreciation for Italian food, art, and history, I would be glad to meet you.

-You may reach me anytime at my email, [spencersween@ucsb.edu]("spencersween@ucsb.edu").
+You may reach me at my email, [spencersween@ucsb.edu]("spencersween@ucsb.edu").
 I look forward to connecting.

 Recent Highlights
 ------